 For an overhaul, the engine must be removed from the aircraft, be cleaned, preserved and all openings to be closed to prevent entering of contaminants.

-Storage period of Observe the storage and preservation directives! the engine
+Storage period of the engine

+Observe the storage and preservation instructions!

 The maximum possible storage period of the engine is limited to 24 months.